 December 22, 2010

-The Southern Illinois Law Firm Walton Telken Foster Announces $3 Million Settlement
+The Southern Illinois Law Firm Walton Telken Announces $3 Million Settlement

 Laborer working for mine company subcontractor was crushed by mine roof support

 Edwardsville, Ill. — A man who was crushed when a 12-ton mine roof support fell on him as it was being unloaded has settled his personal injury lawsuit against the mine owner for $3 million.
-The worker was represented by attorneys Troy E. Walton and Ronald J. Foster Jr. of Walton Telken Foster, a Metro East Illinois law firm.
+The worker was represented by Troy Walton and other attorneys at Walton Telken, a Metro East Illinois law firm.

 In 2007, the 28-year-old worker was helping unload the supports, known as longwall shields, at the Galatia mine, located in Saline County, Ill.
 He was employed by David Stanley Consultants, which had a contract with the mine owner, American Coal Co., to supply laborers.

 The worker and an American Coal employee were unloading the shields with a machine known as a duckbill shield mover.
 When the worker unhooked a shield from the mover’s winch, the shield shifted, pinning the worker between it and a shield on the ground.

 An investigation by the Mine Safety and Health Administration concluded that American Coal should have been using straps, hooks or chains to help secure the shields.
 After the accident, American Coal changed its unloading procedure to require the use of chains.

 A personal injury lawsuit was filed on behalf of the worker in Saline County state court against American Coal and its employee.
 American Coal denied the allegations and argued that the suit was barred by workers’ compensation statutes.